 Multispectral Optoacoustic Tomography (MSOT) is a tomographic technique able to visualize molecules absorbing in the near and infrared spectra.
 Its main application is the quantitative differentiation of tissue by visualization of optical contrast and tissue biomarkers in vivo and in real time.

 A tunable laser is employed to excite the specimens (which can also be small animals like zebrafish or mouse organs) at different wavelength.
-Especially (N)IR-dyes used for this technique as contrast agents, hemoglobin and oxygenated hemoglobin and water have very specific absorption bands in the IR-range, thus, their acoustic responses detected in MSOT serve to generate background contrast and gather anatomical bmsot1ut also functional information on tissue oxygenation.
+Especially (N)IR-dyes used for this technique as contrast agents, hemoglobin and oxygenated hemoglobin and water have very specific absorption bands in the IR-range, thus, their acoustic responses detected in MSOT serve to generate background contrast and gather anatomical but also functional information on tissue oxygenation.
 Fluorescent molecules will transform part of the energy into light, however the greater part of the energy will lead to a thermos-elastic expansion of the molecules, generating ultrasonic waves which are detected in MSOT by an array of ultrasound transducers.
 Since sound-waves are subjected to deep tissue scattering to a much lower extend than light this methods enables the generation of optical sections with a diameter of approximately 2.5 cm with a lateral resolution of 100 µm.
 The speed of the image acquisition allows the recording of videos at high frame rates to monitor e.g. heart rate.
 But also to study biodistribution, pharmacokinetics and elimination of (N)IR-absorbing molecules is feasible.

 The MSOT technology was realized by EFRE founds from the Thuringian State.